GladysAssistant/gladysassistant.com.jekyll/_posts/2019-06-26-first-gladys-4-alpha.md

 My goal with Gladys 4 was to build a fast, lightweight and stable software.

-I spent a lot of time experimenting, testing, finding the right libraries, to ensure that the software remains stable and secure.
+I spent a lot of time experimenting, testing, finding the right libraries, to ensure that the software remains stable and secure over time.

-The whole architecture is designed so that the installation and maintenance of Gladys 4 will be easy, even for a beginner without technical knowledge.
+The whole architecture is designed so that the installation and maintenance of Gladys is easy, even for a beginner.

 ## How Gladys 4 looks like